my-cumbria-logo, my-cumbria-logo Toggle navigation

 iPad https://endoflife.date/ipad

-The Microsoft security system will automatically check this when you attempt to log-in.
+The Microsoft security system will automatically check this when you set up the controls, and each time that you attempt to log-in.
 If you would also like to find out for yourself, you will find it in the settings on your device, for example ‘About phone’ where you can find out what version you have currently installed and also check if any updates are available (often, devices automatically update).

 After a period of time, devices cease to receive operating system updates and so there comes a point when the operating system is no longer supported.
 The below links provide this information: